mmladenovska/Team_2_Bank-data-analysis/README.md

 # Bank data analysis-Prediction if a bank’s customer will stay or leave the bank
 ----
 ## Introduction
 Customer attrition is one of the biggest challenges of any organization, in our case it is Bank Customer attrition.
-Banks knowy that the cost of acquiring new customers is 7 times higher than retaining existing ones, which means losing customers can be very financially detrimental.Throw the Bank dataset we are going to analyze and figure out why a customer leaves and when they leave with reasonable accuracy, so it would help the Bank to make appropriate strategy.
+Banks know that the cost of acquiring new customers is 7 times higher than retaining existing ones, which means losing customers can be very financially detrimental.Throw the Bank dataset we are going to analyze and figure out why a customer leaves and when they leave with reasonable accuracy, so it would help the Bank to make appropriate strategy.

 The goal of our project is to create a robust classifier and use the data, where we will build a model that will recognize whether specific client will leave/unsubscribe the bank services.
 The project is made up of few phases:
   * Data Loading and Preprocessing